 Essay #1: How will the Booth MBA help you achieve your immediate and long-term post-MBA career goals?
 (250-word minimum, no maximum)

 Now share your short-term goals.
-Identify the position that you hope to hold immediately after your MBA, specifying your role, position, industry, and 1-2 organizations/ companies for which you would like to work for.
+Identify the position that you hope to hold immediately after your MBA, specifying your role, position, industry, and 1-2 organizations/ companies where you would like to work.
 Articulate your goal and explain why this goal is interesting and important to you.
-Please note that your post-MBA goal should show a logical progression from your current skill set and knowledge acquired through an MBA degree.
+Please note that your post-MBA goal should show a logical progression from your current skills and knowledge acquired through an MBA degree.
 Your goals should be ambitious as well as realistic.
 For example, if you aim for a technology or a consulting role, you will need to demonstrate that you already possess some skills/experience in that area and aim to enhance those skills.
 Likewise, if you are a career changer, you should provide evidence of how your current skill set would facilitate this transition.
 Now explain your long-term career vision.
-Your short-term goals should naturally lead to your long-term goals, which may or may not be specific in nature.
+Your short-term goals should naturally lead to your long-term goals, which may or may not be specific.

 Essay #2: An MBA is as much about personal growth as it is about professional development.
 In addition to sharing your experience and goals in terms of career, we'd like to learn more about you outside of the office.
 Use this opportunity to tell us something about who you are… (Minimum 250 words, no maximum.)

-Through this essay, the Booth admission committee expects applicants to reveal their personal side.
-The purpose of this essay is to show who you are as a person and what motivates you.
+The Booth admission committee expects applicants to reveal their personal side through this essay.
+This essay aims to show who you are as a person and what motivates you.
 You will have to do some soul searching and share stories from your personal, academic, and community life that showcase your interests, leadership experiences, and other passions.
 Give the admission committee a glimpse into what matters most to you, what drives you, motivates you, and has shaped you as a person.

 When writing this essay, focus on experiences that have shaped your values and priorities all these years.
 Do not shy away from sharing the challenging experiences in life – often, tough experiences make us stronger and more self-aware.
 Remember, all of you are unique individuals, so your experiences, values, and interests will set you apart from other candidates.
 For example, some people have extensive volunteer engagement, while some may have varied interests and hobbies outside of work.
-This essay is a great place to share your involvement and passion for voluntary service and your interests and hobbies.
+This essay is a great place to share your interests, hobbies, and involvement in voluntary service.

-Having discussed your passions and interests that occupy your days outside of your work hours and are the guiding forces in your life, connect them to your potential experiences at Booth's ‘choice rich’ environment.
-Your research of Booth’s resources and offerings will come in handy to address this part of the question.
+Having discussed your passions and interests that occupy your days outside your work hours and are the guiding forces in your life, connect them to your potential experiences in Booth's 'choice rich' environment.
+Your research of Booth's resources and offerings will come in handy to address this part of the question.
 Next, explain how you see yourself engaging in the clubs and organizations of Booth based on your interests and passion.
-This is your chance to show to the Ad com what you will bring to the table as a student and a valuable alumnus.
-For instance, you can talk about how your accomplishments in a specific sport or your passion for volunteer work will enable you to engage in specific clubs or organizations at Booth actively.
-This is a great way to demonstrate your ‘fit’ with the program.
+This is your chance to show the Ad com what you will bring to the table as a student and a valuable alumnus.
+For instance, you can talk about how your accomplishments in a specific sport or volunteering engagements will enable you to engage in particular clubs or organizations at Booth actively.
+This is a great way to demonstrate your 'fit' with the program.
 Please note that self-awareness is imperative for acceptance to the MBA program at Chicago Booth.

 While the first essay unfolds your professional accomplishments and goals, the second essay unveils your interests, motivation, and values outside of the professional arena.
 Make sure that these two essays should showcase a well-rounded picture of your professional and personal self.